saintvicious676/Project-3-Repo/README.md

 # Project-3-Repo
 **Overview**<br>
 Our group chose to take on the concept of informing potential franchise investors on which fast food chain fits them best.
+This information can also be used to inform the companies of findings that can be used to expand or inform internal changes.
 We approached it by creating a webpage that shows valuable metrics for deciding which franchise, if any, provides the best investment.
 These metrics include nutrtional values for the food of the franchise, revenue sales & distribution, locations of stores within the United States, and which franchises are the most popular in the US. <br>
 <br>
 **Setup:**<br>
 **Data Cleaning:**